Jess' Photo

 This blog takes a closer look at highly sensitive kids.
 You’ll walk away with a deeper understanding of this temperament, you’ll understand why your sensitive child appears strong-willed, and we will give you practical tools you can use to support your child during their tantrums!

-Understanding the Highly Sensitive and Strong-Willed Child
+Understanding the Highly Sensitive Child

 Your highly sensitive child experiences their world in a unique way.
-They are more sensitive to textures in food, the feeling of their bedsheets, or the way that their clothes fit.
+They are more sensitive to textures in food, the feeling of their bedsheets or the way that their clothes fit.
 They might get easily overwhelmed when your house is really noisy.
 They might ask you for the volume on the TV to be lower (or they may love it super loud).
 Your highly sensitive child might have a strong sense of justice.
 They are going to stand up for what they believe is right.

 Your highly sensitive child might also be deeply empathetic and compassionate.
 If someone else in your home is upset, they might take on their emotions.
 These kids are very observant.
 They notice when something feels off, and their behaviour might change when they can sense you are upset.

-Highly sensitive kids often have a deeper appreciation for music, art, and food.
+Highly sensitive kids often have a deeper appreciation for music, art and food.
 They have an incredible ability to understand the world around them.

 Because our highly sensitive kids experience their senses at a deeper level, they are most susceptible to having big tantrums!
 When they don’t feel understood, when the lights, tastes, or touch is too much, they need a way to release this feeling of “too muchness” from their body.